twinstar6980/Twinning.Documentation/english/usage.md

 Currently, the following modules are provided:

+* `Modding Worker`

+	This module is the Shell implementation of the toolkit, can be used as a better alternative to the ShellGUI module, with a modernized UI that is consistent with the operation system.

+* `Resource Forwarder`

+	This module is used to quickly forward local files or directories to the toolkit.

-* `Command Forwarder`
+* `Command Sender`

-	This module is used to forward method argument to the toolkit.
-It can visually select the methods that need to be applied and edit method argument.
-It can be regarded as the GUI of the tool.
+	This module is used to visually edit command arguments and forward them to the toolkit.

 * `Animation Viewer`